vedantpople4/my_portfolio/README.md

 # The my_card App
 The my_card app made as a portfolio app.
-It contains the main page which conatins the picture, contact details and
+It contains the main page which conatins the picture, contact details and email address.

 A new Flutter application.